cortexproject/cortex/docs/configuration/config-file-reference.md

 # storage.
 [compactor: <compactor_config>]

-# The store_gateway_config configures the the read path for blocks sharding.
+# The store_gateway_config configures the store-gateway service used by the
+# experimental blocks storage.
 [store_gateway: <store_gateway_config>]

 # The purger_config configures the purger which takes care of delete requests